We work in ways that honor the rights of women, indigenous communities and other minorities.

 The organization effectively plans, implements, evaluates and documents its community-driven programs and maintains accountability to the communities it supports.
 The organization and IDEX are committed to mutual learning and building solidarity.

-The organization demonstrates impact on its members, beneficiaries, and communities as well as its impact on long-term social change.
-The organisation is able to leverage IDEX’s financial support to strengthen its work and/or grow its impact.
+The organization demonstrates impact on communities, its members, and people in need, as well as its impact on long-term social change.
+The organization is able to leverage IDEX’s financial support to strengthen its work and/or grow its impact.

 7. Commitment to Partnership